Bill W.: Formation of Alcoholics Anonymous

 In November 1934, Wilson was visited by an old drinking companion, Ebby Thacher.
 Wilson was astounded to find Thacher had been sober for weeks under the guidance of the evangelical Christian Oxford Group.
 Wilson took some interest in the group, but shortly after Thacher's visit, he was again admitted to Towns Hospital to recover from a bout of drinking.
 This was his fourth and last stay at Towns under Silkworth's care and he showed signs of delirium tremens.
 There, Bill W had a "White Light" spiritual experience and quit drinking.
 Earlier that evening, Thacher had visited and tried to persuade him to turn himself over to the care of a Christian deity who would liberate him from alcohol.
 He was also given belladonna, which causes hallucinations.
 According to Wilson, while lying in bed depressed and despairing, he cried out, "I'll do anything!
 Anything at all!
-If there be a God, let Him show Himself!"
+If there be a God, let Him show Himself!".
+He said that in his mind's eye, that he was on a mountain and that a wind not of air but of spirit was blowing.
+Then he realised he was a free man.
 He then had the sensation of a bright light, a feeling of ecstasy, and a new serenity.
 He never drank again for the rest of his life.
 Wilson described his experience to Silkworth, who told him, "Something has happened to you I don't understand.
 But you had better hang on to it".

 Wilson joined the Oxford Group and tried to help other alcoholics.
 They did not get sober, but Wilson kept sober himself.
 During a failed business trip to Akron, Ohio, Wilson was tempted to drink again and decided that to remain sober he needed to help another alcoholic.
 He called phone numbers in a church directory and eventually secured an introduction to Bob Smith, an alcoholic Oxford Group member.
 Wilson explained Silkworth's theory that alcoholics suffer from a physical allergy and a mental obsession.
 Wilson shared that the only way he was able to stay sober was through having had a spiritual experience.
 Smith was familiar with the tenets of the Oxford Group, and upon hearing of Wilson's experience, "began to pursue the spiritual remedy for his malady with a willingness that he had never before been able to muster.
 After a brief relapse, he sobered, never to drink again..."
 Wilson and Smith began working with other alcoholics.
 After that summer in Akron, Wilson returned to New York where he began having success helping alcoholics in what they called "a nameless squad of drunks" in an Oxford Group there.